-Many of us have made mistakes when it comes to paint.
+Many of us have made some kind of mistake when it comes to paint.
 You may have ordered too much, or perhaps dislike the colour now you have seen it on an entire wall.
 There is a lot of conflicting information out there and it can be difficult to know how to correctly dispose of or re-use your paint.

-Today, we are going to explain exactly what you can and can’t do.
+Today, we are going to explain exactly what you should and shouldn’t do.

 - Advertise it on social groups such as on Facebook.
 You will find DIY-ers and up-cyclers that may be able to use it.

-- Donate it to the Community Re-paint Project – They will collect leftover paint and distribute it to families, communities and charities.
-It is a fantastic scheme that helps re-fresh spaces to create murals for the community, help those on a low income to redecorate, as well as provide employment, training and volunteer opportunities, offering valuable skills and experience.
+- Donate it to the Community Re-paint Project.
+They will collect leftover paint and distribute it to families, communities and charities.
+This fantastic scheme helps in various ways.
+From refreshing spaces for the community, helping to create murals and assisting those on a low income to redecorate.
+Not only that but they also provide employment, training and volunteer opportunities, offering valuable skills and experience.

 Paint is made up of a variety of ingredients, one of which being water.
-Paint actually has a use-by date and so once mixed, the paint will only be able to remain in that state for a certain period of time.
+It also has a use-by date and so once mixed, the paint will only be able to remain in that state for a certain period of time.

-The more ‘liquid’ ingredients will slowly separate from the ‘firmer’ ones – you will even find this has begun when it has been opened directly after buying!
-This is the reason you should shake or mix the paint thoroughly before use.
+The more ‘liquid’ ingredients will slowly separate from the ‘firmer’ ones.
+You may even find this has begun when it has been opened directly after buying!
+This is the reason you should always shake or mix the paint thoroughly before use.

-As soon as the can has been opened, the separation will kick into gear speeding up the process.
-You will find that even if you close the lid tightly and securely that over time it will still sadly separate.
-It will eventually get to a point where no matter how much you mix the paint it just simply will not blend together and so that paint cannot be used again.
+As soon as the can has been opened, the separation will kick into gear, speeding up the process.
+You will often find that even if you close the lid tightly and securely, over time it can still sadly separate.
+Eventually, it will get to a point where no matter how much you mix the paint, it just simply will not blend together again and sadly cannot be used.

 So, with that being said, what are your options?